Lisa Schatzman: Reminiscences

 - CD 1303

-THIS ALBUM CAN BE BUY DIRECTLY BY CLAVES for: 25.- CHF + transport.
+THIS ALBUM CAN BE DIRECTLY BOUGHT BY CLAVES for: 25.- CHF + transport.
 Please see the "How to buy" section in the footer of this page.

 We live in an age where it has become easier than ever to appreciate musical works in their original and unadulterated forms.
 Such was not the case for the well-educated middle-class of the 19th century.
 Among those who sought out the music of Wagner, Liszt, and Richard Strauss, it was often by means of piano reductions and small-scale instrumental arrangements that could be performed in the intimacy of the home.
 The advent of violin virtuosos like Eugène Ysaÿe, Jascha Heifetz, and Toscha Seidel brought this tradition into the concert hall.
 If the musical transcriptions represented, to varying degrees, a departure from the composer’s original intentions, one should remember that there already existed strong historical precedent: J.S.
 Bach had refashioned several of his own violin concertos for harpsichord; Mozart had rescored Handel’s Messiah for a larger sized orchestra; Beethoven had recast his 9th Piano Sonata as a string quartet; and Rossini had liberally reused overtures and arias from earlier works.
 Whether resulting from lofty artistic considerations or the need for additional income, composers and performers had for centuries willingly arranged and tailored their own works and those of others to the constraints of particular venues and specific performers, so much so that a natural inclination towards flexibility and adaptation seems woven into the very fibers of the music itself.